Riley Greene Player Props: Tigers vs. Rays

 - The Rays' 3.41 team ERA ranked fourth across all MLB pitching staffs.

-- Rays pitchers combined to surrender 172 total home runs at a clip of 1.1 per game (15th in baseball).
+- The Rays gave up 172 total home runs last season (1.1 per game) to rank 15th in baseball.

-- Eflin makes his first start of the season for the Rays.
+- Springs makes his first start of the season for the Rays.

-- In his last appearance on Sunday, Nov.
-6, the 28-year-old right-hander came out of the bullpen and went one scoreless inning against the Houston Astros.
+- In his last appearance on Tuesday, Oct.
+4, the 30-year-old left-hander, started and went three innings against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.